YosysHQ/yosys/docs/source/using_yosys/pyosys.rst

    :language: python

 What's new here is that you can manually inspect the design's database.
-This gives you access to huge chunk of the design database API as in declared in the ``kernel/rtlil.h`` header.
+This gives you access to a huge chunk of the design database API as declared in the ``kernel/rtlil.h`` header.

 For example, here's how to list the input and output ports of the top module of your design: